zwacky/wicki-io/content/posts/2020-09-my-top-5-books-in-2019/index.md

 {{< figure src="/posts/2020-09-my-top-5-books-in-2019/cover-mindset.png" alt="Mindset Book" >}}

 This book easily left the biggest impact on me.
-Let me ask you this question: Do you think a professional piano player is playing that well because they are just born with talent and sticked with it?
+Let me ask you this question: Do you think a professional piano player is playing that well because they are just born with talent and stuck with it?
 Or do you think it's because they invest hours of effort in trying to become better and improve themselves?

 The first question above comes from a fixed mindset, whereas the second question refers to a growth mindset.
 Dr. Carol Dweck carefully explains these two mindsets in her book after 25 years of research in the field of psychology.
 You'll understand the advantages of having a growth mindset and what impact it could have on you—and even on your children.